 After the victories of Trenton and Princeton, the Continental Army swelled with new recruits and the skirmishing between foraging parties and raiding between patriots and loyalists over the winter and spring of 1777 was fierce.
-In early spring, LTG George Washington moved the Continental Army out of winter quarters and encamped at a strong position at Middlebrook, New Jersey to prevent Gen William Howe’s British Army in New York from moving on Philadelphia overland.
-1777 was expected to be the decisive year.
+In early spring, Lieutenant General George Washington moved the Continental Army out of winter quarters and encamped at a strong position at Middlebrook, New Jersey to prevent Gen William Howe’s British Army in New York from moving on Philadelphia overland.
+1777 was expected to be the decisive year of the American Revolution.
 Washington needed every advantage he could muster and mitigate every issue possible.
 One small issue was the Continental Army’s colors.

 The Grand Union Flag which by this time was carried by the majority of the Continental regulars caused quite a bit of confusion.
 It had a Union Jack in the upper left corner on a field of alternating red and white stripes.
 Many patriots disliked the flag by 1777.
 Some saw it as a loyalist flag, including British troops.
 Moreover, it didn’t look particularly different from the Union Jack on the battlefield.
 At the very least, the Grand Union flag didn’t symbolize a complete break from Great Britain as was promised by the Declaration of Independence.
 Washington needed a new flag.
 In response to Washington’s request, on 14 June 1777, the Continental Congress passed the first flag law.
 It read, “Resolved.
 That the flag of the United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation.”